 The Tennessee College of Applied Technology - Ripley (TCAT Ripley) is located at 127 Industrial Drive on 25 acres of land donated by the City of Ripley.
-The nearly 40,000 square ft. building houses classrooms and labs for the following programs: Administrative Office Technology, Computer Information Technology, Industrial Electricity, Manufacturing Technician, Practical Nursing, and Technology Foundations.
+The nearly 40,000 square ft. building houses classrooms and labs for the following programs: Administrative Office Technology, Computer Information Technology, Industrial Electricity, Manufacturing Technician, and Practical Nursing.
 The facility also has a large multi-purpose room with a two-way moveable wall for local educational/community use, a large student commons study area, practical nursing classrooms with a state of the art clinical lab and various other rooms also available for training purposes.

-TCAT Ripley also has an Educational Service Center in Bells, TN, located at 6514 Hwy 412 South located in the Crockett County Higher Education Center.
-The following programs are offered: Practical Nursing, Patient Care Technician, and the Introduction to Computer Technology (Dual Enrollment) Course.
+TCAT Ripley also has an Instructional Service Center in Bells, TN, located at 6514 Hwy 412 South located in the Crockett County Higher Education Center.
+The following programs are offered: Practical Nursing, Patient Care Technician, and the Computer Information Technology (Dual Enrollment) Course.

 The Tennessee Colleges of Applied Technology were originally established as a statewide system by the enactment of the Tennessee Legislature during the 1963 General Assembly as State Area Vocational -Technical Schools.
 This system operated under the supervision of the Tennessee State Board of Education until June 20, 1983.
 The State Area Vocational-Technical Schools came under the jurisdiction of the Tennessee State Board of Regents July 1, 1983.
 Further legislation changed the State Area Vocational-Technical Schools to Tennessee Technology Centers effective July 1, 1994.
 On July 1, 2013, through an act of the legislature, Tennessee Technology Centers became the Tennessee Colleges of Applied Technology.